leninepestana/InheritanceExercise6/README.md

 To reuse the code\
 Superclass Polymorphism standardizes account types.
 Equal attributes are in the superclass.
 We can put all account types in a collection.

+`abstractTestOne branch`

+In the abstractTestOne branch, we create another possible implementation example with abstract classes.\
+Using the abstract class Account we create a list in which we deposit 10.00 on all accounts.
+This type of operation is easier to implement in generic classes.